epicollect/epi-collect/README.md

 Locally you can run in two ways:

 1. Using `yarn` and `flask` (`make start-dev`), in which case all traffic on `/api` is routed to `flask`.
-In this setup, `make start-db-local` will spin up a local PostGIS instance with the correct schema.
+In this setup, `make run-db-local` will spin up a local PostGIS instance with the correct schema.

 2. Using `docker-compose` in which case the same docker containers as in the actual deployment are created, but they are span up locally using `docker-compose`.
 The database doesn't work in this setup.